-In addition to their right of appeal, unsuccessful candidates will be offered the opportunity to be placed on a waiting list.
-This list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
-Waiting lists for admission will operate throughout the school year and will be held open until 31st July 2022 unless applicants request in writing to remain on the list.
+In addition to their right of appeal, unsuccessful children will be offered the opportunity to be placed on a waiting list.
+This waiting list will be maintained in order of the oversubscription criteria set out above and not in the order in which applications are received or added to the list.
+Waiting lists for admission will operate throughout the school year.
+The waiting list will be held open until the 31st July 2024.

 Inclusion in the school's waiting list does not mean that a place will eventually become available.